droneshire/camarogeneration/README.md

 	      of the file placed into the image_lists folder in step 1
 	NOTE: if you want to upload via FTP, use the -u option at the end of the command (i.e. python scrape_images.py -f name_of_image_list_file.csv -u)
+        NOTE: if you want to erase the images after copying them, add the '-e' flag (i.e. python scrape_images.py -f name_of_image_list_file.csv -e)

 5) The correct images will be copied into the C:\Users\Erika\Dropbox\camarogeneration\parsed_images folder.
 All images will be erased from the C:\Users\Erika\Dropbox\camarogeneration\images folder once the correct ones have been copied.